 Activity 3.7.2 Which of the following features best describe the curve graphed below?

 - A. Increasing and concave up

+- B. Increasing and concave down

 - C. Decreasing and concave up

-- B. Increasing and concave down

 - D. Decreasing and concave down

 (a) Which of the following features best describe the curve graphed below?